nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 For nostalgic reasons, we can also demonstrate Euler's formula through a more standard approach, using the Maclaurin series (a particular case of the [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).
 This is not exactly a necessary step for this article, but it's interesting to see that there are *numerical* in which we can demonstrate something that comes intuitively.

 The *Maclaurin series* is a clever way to represent a function as an infinite sum of terms.
 It's instrumental in mathematics to approximate various functions.
 Expressing a function as an infinite sum of "well-behaved" terms is crucial in mathematics.
-It takes from us the burden of dealing with all kinds of *complexities*, to dealing with "nicer" terms that we can compromise on their numbers.

 In its general form, the Maclaurin series, for a function $$f(x)$$ is: